Manage card payments

 5. Click on Void to confirm.

-It is important to specify the relevant Guide
+It is important to specify the relevant void Guide

 Analyze refund reasons to boost revenue and gain insights into business operations.